-I am refusing to provide details of Rank and specific suspension periods as I believe that the individuals involved will become easily identifiable beyond their family and friends and it would be considered a breach of the confidentially upon which the information is being held by the Garda Organisation.
-The release of information about such a small number of incidents, such as rank and suspension period, which is specific to each individual, will allow for a person to become more identifiable and possibly named in the public domain.
+I am refusing to provide details of rank and reasons for suspension as I believe that the individuals involved will become easily identifiable beyond their family and friends and it would be considered a breach of the confidentially upon which the information is being held by the Garda Organisation.
+The release of information about such a small number of incidents, such as rank and reason for suspension, which is specific to each individual, will allow for a person to become more identifiable and possibly named in the public domain.
 I am therefore applying Section 37(1) Personal Information which states: